john-hartley/GoCardless.Api/README.md

 ### Paging

-GoCardless' API uses what's called cursor-pagination.
-From a high level, all you need to know is that "before" means records that are newer, and "after" means records that are older.
-This sounds counter-intuitive, because results returned from the API are in reverse-chronological order, meaning the newest results are returned first.
+The GoCardless API returns lists of results in reverse-chronological order (i.e. the newest items appear first).
+The API uses cursor-pagination to page through results, where the `Before` and `After` cursors means "newer than" and "older than", respectively.

 For each type of resource that supports paging, there are a few different ways in which you can access paged data.

 | Method | Description |
 |:--------:|-----------|
 | `GetPageAsync()` | Returns a single page of the most recently added items. |
 | `GetPageAsync(GetXOptions options)` | Where `X` is a collection of resources (e.g. `Customers`, `Subscriptions`, etc.), returns a single page of items, allowing you to provide additional filtering.
-The filtering capabilities differ per endpoint.
-Please refer to the [official documentation](https://developer.gocardless.com/api-reference/) for information on the parameters.
+The filtering capabilities differ per endpoint, so you should check the properties on the options type you're interested in.
+Please refer to the [official documentation](https://developer.gocardless.com/api-reference/) for more information on what the different properties do.
 | `PageFrom(GetXOptions options)` | Provides a simple abstraction that allows you to get all pages in either direction. |

 As an example of `PageFrom()`, let's say you wanted to get all payments for a given subscription.
 You can do that like so: